-In the context of thrifting or purchasing second-hand clothing, consumer behavior is influenced by trends, economic needs, and psychological factors such as the satisfaction of obtaining quality products at a lower price.
-Islamic principles of consumption also emphasize the balance between fulfilling needs and avoiding israf (extravagance) and tabdzir (wastefulness).
+When thrifting or purchasing second-hand clothing, consumer behaviour is influenced by trends, economic needs, and psychological factors such as the satisfaction of obtaining quality products at a lower price.
+Islamic principles of consumption also emphasise the balance between fulfilling needs and avoiding israf (extravagance) and tabdzir (wastefulness).